The British Sundial Society

 Location of Cheltenham within the British Isles

-Approach from the car park to The Cheltenham Chase Hotel in the Cotswolds
+The Cheltenham Chase Hotel in the Cotswolds

 Al Shatir's Sundial at the Great Mosque in Damascus - Roger Bailey